Why

 - Cost per leader empowered: $465

-- Sustainability: Sites develop local MPD + church support by Year 2.
+- Sustainability: Sites develop local church partnerships + employer networks by Year 2.

-- Even if hubs fail: first longitudinal faith-retention data in ISM history.
+- First longitudinal faith-retention data in ISM history.

 Year 1 Development Calendar